-Wedgwoodians love their neighborhood trees.
+Wedgwoodians love their neighborhood trees, including the Flame Ash street trees which line the arterial 35th Ave NE.
 In addition to nurturing the trees that we already have, Wedgwoodians are enthusiastic about planting even more trees.

 Wedgwood’s spectacular scarlet oak, a designated Heritage Tree of Seattle, is being maintained by the Urban Forestry division of Seattle Department of Transportation (SDOT).